 How to Crochet a Flat Circle Using Other Stitches

-This same basic crochet circle pattern will work for stitches other than the single crochet stitch.
+This same basic crochet circle pattern works for stitches other than the single crochet stitch, with two adjustments:

 - The starting chain should match the height of the stitch, plus one.